<< Back to MOTIFvations Blog Home Page

 ATAC-seq and CUT&Tag have become immensely popular techniques for probing chromatin structure in recent years.
 ATAC-Seq enables researchers to detect the locations of open chromatin, nucleosomes, and occupied transcription factors using adapter-loaded Tn5.
 CUT&Tag reveals protein-chromatin interactions using a target antibody and adapter-loaded pA-Tn5.
 Both protocols are popular because they are relatively straight-forward to perform and because they result in a sequence-ready library.
 (For more information on these approaches see the Complete Guide to Understanding and Using ATAC-Seq and the Comprehensive Guide to Understanding and Using CUT&Tag Assays.)

 Before moving forward with sequencing, most end users first do quality control on the library.
 Sequencing is expensive, so laboratories don’t want to proceed unless there is a high likelihood of it resulting in quality data.
-The final QC step for these methods involves checking both the size distribution and the concentration of the adapter ligated library fragments.
+The final QC step for these methods involves checking both the size distribution and the concentration of the adapter-ligated library fragments.
 But because many scientists are new to these methods, there is a lot of uncertainty as to what these fragments should look like and how much is required for sequencing.

 To make matters trickier, ATAC-Seq and CUT&Tag library traces can vary quite significantly between sample types or from prep to prep.
 Unlike other types of DNA libraries which typically start with isolated DNA, these libraries are prepared from either intact nuclei or intact cells.
 Tagmentation of the DNA requires transposome access, through the nuclear or cell membrane, to the chromatin inside.
 This accessibility can be affected by cell type, cell number, cell health, cell aggregates, and the relative the concentration of transposomes to DNA.
 The result can be a lot of diversity in the quantity and size of library fragments.